 Ideas that distort and impersonalize an authentic sense of life as intercommunion were demonic in his view, and a kind of false realism.

-By contrast, “fantastic realism” reflected partly Dostoevsky’s earlier “vision on the Neva,” in which urban St. Petersburg became “like a fantastic vision of fairyland,” including all classes of people as magical, rather than just a monumentalized imperial matrix.
+By contrast, “fantastic realism” reflected partly Dostoevsky’s earlier “vision on the Neva,” in which urban St. Petersburg became “like a fantastic vision of fairyland,” including all classes of people as magical, and angelic and demonic dimensions, rather than just a monumentalized imperial matrix.
 It also reflected his deep personal experience of spirituality and community, emerging partly from his time in a prison camp.

 Digital scholars Dr. Diane Jakacki, and Dr. Andy Famiglietti, together with Katie and me, have put together a new (but still under construction) website for the Stories of the Susquehanna Valley project, which highlights different aspects of this multimedia collaborative effort in environmental humanities, community studies, and natural history.